Chimoney/offline-pay-with-crypto/README.md

 ## Usage

-Use this space to show useful examples of how a project can be used.
-Additional screenshots, code examples and demos work well in this space.
-You may also link to more resources.
+This project has four packages found in the /packages directory.
+Each package has a readme

-_For more examples, please refer to the [Documentation](https://example.com)_
+_For full details of how to use, please refer to the [Documentation](https://offline-pay-with-crypto-landing-page.onrender.com/docs/intro)_

 <p align="right">(<a href="#top">back to top</a>)</p>